bancorprotocol/contracts-solidity/solidity/docgen/docs/BancorNetwork.md

 # Function `constructor(contract IContractRegistry _registry)` {#BancorNetwork-constructor-contract-IContractRegistry-}
-constructor
+initializes a new BancorNetwork instance

 ## Parameters:
 - `_registry`:    address of a contract registry contract
 # Function `setRegistry(contract IContractRegistry _registry)` {#BancorNetwork-setRegistry-contract-IContractRegistry-}
-No description
+allows the owner to update the contract registry contract address

+## Parameters:
+- `_registry`:   address of a contract registry contract
 # Function `setSignerAddress(address _signerAddress)` {#BancorNetwork-setSignerAddress-address-}
-No description
+allows the owner to update the signer address

+## Parameters:
+- `_signerAddress`:    new signer address
 # Function `registerEtherToken(contract IEtherToken _token, bool _register)` {#BancorNetwork-registerEtherToken-contract-IEtherToken-bool-}
 allows the owner to register/unregister ether tokens

 ## Parameters:
 - `_token`:       ether token contract address

 - `_register`:    true to register, false to unregister
 # Function `convertFor(contract IERC20Token[] _path, uint256 _amount, uint256 _minReturn, address _for) → uint256` {#BancorNetwork-convertFor-contract-IERC20Token---uint256-uint256-address-}
 converts the token to any other token in the bancor network by following a predefined conversion path and transfers the result tokens to a target account